-12. Trees are prohibited along the stream banks of Wissahickon Creek (where geocells were utilized to stabilize the slope), and on the stream banks of Rose Valley Creek (where CCM is present to stabilize the slope).
+12. Trees are prohibited on the steep slope of Wissahickon Creek (where geocells were utilized to stabilize the slope), and on the stream banks of Rose Valley Creek (where CCM is present to stabilize the slope).

 At the Site, modification of ICs may be required in the event of a change in land use or ownership.
-If an event occurs that could lead to a modification, ICs should be reviewed and revised accordingly to ensure the ICs at the Site continue to provide adequate protection.
-Although not anticipated for the Site, termination of ICs may occur if all remaining contamination at the Site is removed to a level below that which poses a risk to human health and the environment.
-Additional details regarding ICs can be found in EPA's Institutional Controls Implementation and Assurance Plan, BoRit Asbestos Superfund Site, Ambler, PA, dated September 2017.
+If an event occurs that could lead to a modification, ICs will be reviewed and revised accordingly to ensure that the ICs at the Site continue to provide adequate protection.
+Although not anticipated for the Site, the termination of ICs may occur if all remaining contamination at the Site is removed to a level below that which poses a risk to human health and the environment.
+Additional details regarding ICs may be found in EPA's Final Institutional Controls Implementation and Assurance Plan, BoRit Asbestos Superfund Site, Ambler, PA, dated September 2017 (CDM Smith 2017a).